 7. The future of your vaginal health is bright, thanks mainly to…

 - C. Europe.

 Obvs.
-Female technology, otherwise known as femtech, is a completely new – and welcome – category in healthcare, with the market predicted to be worth R749 billion by 2025.
+Female technology, otherwise known as femtech, is a relatively new – and welcome – category in healthcare, with the market predicted to be worth R749 billion by 2025.
 Categorised as tech developments primarily focused on women’s health issues – including pregnancy, fertility, gynaecological conditions and the menstrual cycle – this can only be a good thing for your vagina.